 If it does this makes all professionals do a little fist pump knowing they just need to follow the set styles.

-But for the non-trained eye rather than choosing a ‘section heading’ they will just bold the title.
+But for the untrained eye rather than choosing a ‘section heading’, they will just bold the title.

 If the inbuilt formatting styles haven’t been followed it could end up taking hours to format something which could be done at the press of a button (well maybe two or three).

-Here at BackupTyping we are not ‘just’ typists but experts in Word (and PowerPoint and Excel too).
+Here at BackupTyping, we are not ‘just’ audio typists but experts in Word (and PowerPoint and Excel too).